 1. Ask your kids to name one thing they're grateful for every night.
-Starting this habit helps kids (and us adults) remember what is good in our lives, and that we are grateful for even the smallest of things.
+Starting this habit helps kids (and adults) remember what is good in our lives, and that we are grateful for even the smallest of things.
 This can be during a dinner conversation or before bed.

 2. Give back to the community.
 Acts of service are great ways to instill gratitude in kids.
 Consider participating in a local park clean-up, donate canned goods to a food pantry, or give away unused clothes and toys.
 There are also lots of ways you can volunteer right from your own home.

-3. Teach them to "work" for a reward.
+4. Teach them to "work" for a reward.
 I'm sure we've lost track how many times our kids ask for a new toy or something fun.
 The next time your little one wants another hour of screen time, how about telling them to complete a household chore before getting the reward.
 Receiving a reward after work always makes the treat feel more well-deserved.

-6. Gratitude goes both ways, so make sure to say "thank you" to your kids.
+7. Gratitude goes both ways, so make sure to say "thank you" to your kids.
 As parents, it's easy to get caught up in the day-to-day and forget to show appreciation to our little ones.
 So when they do something kind or follow directions, remember to say "thank you."
 It may seem like a small gesture, but they will know you're grateful.

-8. Send notes of gratitude.
+10. Send notes of gratitude.
 Don't reserve your "thank you" notes for birthday gifts and holiday cards.
 Teach your kids the importance of gratitude by having them write a note or draw a picture for a special person each month.
 This could be a grandparent, a neighbor, teacher or community member.

-— Leah R. Singer
+—Kate Loweth & Leah R. Singer